sjbrandenberg/ngl_tools/Vs_invasive_viewer.rst

 #.
 Using the ipywidgets "observe" feature to call functions when users select a widget value
 #.
 Plotting data from the selected invasive geophysical test using matplotlib

-Cone penetration test data plotted in the notebook include tip resistance, sleeve friction, and pore pressure.
-In some cases, sleeve friction and pore pressure are not measured, in which case the plots are empty.

 ----------------
 Jupyter notebook